 Is financial aid available?

-If you are not in an Extension School degree program, you are not eligible for federal or state aid.
+If you are not an admitted Extension School degree candidate, you are not eligible for federal or state aid.
 However, you may be eligible for scholarship funds, including Lowell Scholarships for Boston-area middle and high school teachers, community scholarships, and private student loans.

 Can I earn a certificate online?